pmd84/Development/Toolboxes/FFRMS_Tools_read_me_240118.txt

 6. Ensures values are in 32-bit float.
 7. Appends AOI features to county-wide S_AOI_Ar if option is chosen.

-3 – Fix FVA Rasters Tool:
+3 – Fix Countywide Raster Issues:

 User inputs:
--	FFRMS County Geodatabase – the gdb created in step 1 and populated with the stitched rasters in step 2.
+- 	FFRMS Geodatabase

 Outputs:
--	FFRMS Geodatabase with:
+- 	FFRMS Geodatabase with fixed rasters
-	- Rasters fixed of elevation discrepancies between freeboard values (i.e. FVA01 is higher than FVA02)
-	- Rasters fixed of extent discrepancies between freeboard values (i.e. FVA01 extends further than FVA02)

 Tool Process:

-1. Creates temporary folder within current working directory for saving intermediary calculation rasters
-2. Finds all freeboard rasters within geodatabase (but not the 0.2% raster)
-3. Converts all rasters to polygons
-4. Compares extent differences between adjacent freeboard values by clipping the higher freeboard out of the lower freeboard
-5. If any features remain, these must be added to the higher freeboard value raster
-6. The tool converts features to rasters, sets them equal to the lower FVA values, and then adds 1 foot
-7. These rasters are mosaiced into the higher FVA raster.
-8. Adjacent FVA rasters are compared using Raster Calculator to determine if any of the higher FVA elevations are below the lower FVA elevation
+-	Identifies rasters in county geodatabase - ignores 0.2% raster
+-	Creates polygons of raster extents
+-	Compares floodplain extents between adjacent FVAs (compares 00 to 01, 01 to 02, 02 to 03)
-9. If elevation discrepancies are found, 1 foot is added to the lower FVA elevation at those cells and mosaiced onto higher FVA raster
+-	If extent of lower FVA is greater than higher FVA, the difference is rasterized, made equal to lower FVA +1, and added to higher FVA
-10. Elevations are checked again to ensure rasters were fixed.
-11. Temporary files are deleted.
+-	Compares cell values between adjacent FVAs
+-	If cell values of lower FVA are greater than higher FVA, the FVA00 is used as a reference and 1, 2, and 3 are added to FVA01, FVA02, and FVA03, respectively.
+-	Any remaining issues are fixed using median raster values to fill in discrepancy areas where FVA00 is not available

 4 – Post-Process FFRMS Geodatabase Tool: